 - Eating and drinking for blood sugar: Eating will delay the absorption of the substances and prevent you from feeling light-headed or dizzy.

 - Talking to someone: Speaking to a friend can help ground you.
-Another person may also look out for you and help give you water or food.
+Another person may look out for you and help give you water or food.

 When to Seek Medical Attention